This page is about photodynamic therapy (PDT) for cancer. There is information about

 - Photodynamic therapy for advanced oesophageal cancer

 You can find details of PDT trials on our clinical trials database.
+Type the words photodynamic therapy into the search box.

 Rated 5 out of 5 based on 4 votes